Joe Asselin

 Joe Asselin (born 1977, Manchester, New Hampshire, United States) is an American Chicago blues and electric blues musician based out of Champaign, Illinois.
 He has appeared on five releases with the Blues Music Award-nominated Kilborn Alley Blues Band, with three of them being produced by fellow blues musician Nick Moss at his Blue Bella Records label.
-He was also a part of the International Blues Challenge finalist group the Sugar Prophets from 2011-2013.
+He was also a part of the International Blues Challenge finalist group the Sugar Prophets from 2011 to 2013.
 More recently he has worked with several other Champaign-based local blues, rock, and country bands and released his own solo acoustic album Blue Genes in 2016.

 Biography

 Asselin originally learned how to play keyboards and harmonica when he was eight years old.
 While living in Litchfield, New Hampshire, he supposedly picked up the harmonica after stealing one out of his older brother Mark's glove box in his car.
 Music was a large part of his early family life.
 His brother Mark worked for the alternative band Cold as their guitar tech throughout the 1990s and also plays guitar.

 Before moving to Illinois, Asselin played with the short-lived American Folk Project as the singer, harmonica player, and acoustic guitar player.
 After turning 22, Asselin came to Illinois in search of playing blues music.
 He connected with the Kilborn Alley Blues Band in Champaign in 1998 and began playing shows around the area.
 By 2001, the band had secured its first recording session, a live session at Urbana's WEFT radio station.
 In 2003, after some major regional success, Kilborn Alley put their first release proper, the eponymous Kilborn Alley Blues Band on local label PeeDee Records.
 The band's version of Johnny "Guitar" Watson's "Too Tired" single found its way to local blues jukeboxes as far north as Chicago.
 The album and the band's few gigs into some small South and West Side Chicago clubs brought them to the attention of Nick Moss.
 Prior to the release of the band's first major record, Asselin was nearly killed in a rear-end accident by a semi truck on Interstate 57 outside of Champaign.
 He went on to make a full recovery and resume playing with Kilborn Alley in 2006.

 Moss produced the band's 2006 Blues Music Award-nominated release Put It in the Alley on his Blue Bella label.
 Asselin contributed 12 songwriting credits and harmonica to all the tracks.
 Asselin was also a part of the band's 2007 BMA-nominated follow-up Tear Chicago Down, in which he once again contributed songwriting and harmonica efforts.
 By 2010, Asselin began taking on a lesser role in the band but still appeared as the featured harmonica player on the second-to-last release on Blue Bella for Moss, entitled Better Off Now.
 By the end of 2010, Asselin had left the band permanently to pursue full-time a small business in landscaping.